sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "...*Can* they be sent back?"

 Hat Kid sighed.
-"I... don't think so.
+"I... don't know, but I don't think so.
 Unless we could find whatever thing they came through, but... you said it was invisible?
 And whoeven knows if that portal exists anymore."

 Mu frowned.
 "So what do we do then?"